9 Best GummySearch Alternatives for Reddit Marketing [2026]

 What it does well.
 At $20/mo, Reddit Radar is one of the cheapest paid alternatives that still delivers meaningful value.
 The viral potential scoring is a unique angle — instead of treating all keyword matches equally, it prioritizes threads where your participation will get maximum visibility.
 The health score is a practical guardrail for teams new to Reddit marketing, nudging you to build genuine participation before mentioning your product.
 For teams that used GummySearch primarily to find active, growing discussions, Reddit Radar's visibility-first approach captures part of that discovery workflow.

 Limitations.
 Reddit Radar doesn't score buying intent.
 A high-visibility thread might be a meme post or a rant with zero conversion value — you'll need your own judgment to filter for quality.
 The writing presets are generic starting points, not community-adapted guidance.
-No subreddit norm analysis or risk scoring.
+No subreddit norm analysis.
 It's a simpler tool that works best as a supplement to your own Reddit knowledge, not a replacement for the full research workflow GummySearch offered.

 Pricing. $20 per month flat rate.